jackjona/upload-server/README.md

 ---

 ### Note
+* The demo instance is using Netlify to handle file uploads.
+This project saves the uploaded file locally in the `uploads` directory on the server.
 * By default, files are saved to the `uploads` folder.
 * The uploaded file will be generated a new filename with **no** file extension.
 * You **must** add the correct original file extension (.pdf, .jpg, .zip, .png) to the file.